Unmarried Couples Rights Upon Separation

 Why unmarried couples living together should consider a cohabitation agreement

-This type of agreement allows unmarried couples living together to clearly set out their intentions regarding the division of finances and assets upon separation.
+This type of agreement allows unmarried couples living together to set out their intentions regarding the division of finances and assets upon separation.

 A cohabitation agreement is a legally binding contract that can be enforced in court.